na-na-hi/renget/archive/LiminalCrossroads1.md

 *"WHAT THE HELL?!"*

-In a twitchy series of impulsive motions, all too reminiscent for comfort of his late dog's, he manages to lift himself off the sand he was resting on.
+In a twitchy series of impulsive motions, all too reminiscent for comfort of his late dog's, he manages to lift himself off the sand he's resting on.

 Bill's racing mind barely pays any attention to the extensive gulf beach he's in.